infinity0/i0-backup/README.md

 ## Related

 Two similar tools exist already, but weren't suited to my purposes.
-However, they may be more suitable for what you need. (+) means an advantage compared to bmount; (-) means a disadvantage.
+However, they may be more suitable for what you need. (+) means an advantage for bmount, (-) means a disadvantage, (~) is debatable.

-[etckeeper][]:
+vs [etckeeper][]:

-- (+) "fire and forget" - very little manual config needed to setup initially. however, restoring your backup later may not be so easy, due to the spam of unnecessary extra information (see next point).
+- (+) bmount can put the repo somewhere other than /etc/.git
-- (-) cannot handle arbitrary subtrees; tracks too many files (all of /etc) by default, with no simple way to ignore most of them
+- (+) etckeeper cannot handle arbitrary subtrees; tracks too many files (all of /etc) by default, with no simple way to ignore most of them
 	- e.g. I really don't care about /etc/rc*.d, or /etc/ssl/certs, and I don't
 	  care about config changes due to package upgrades
 	- trivial differences (e.g. different package versions) make it hard to compare systems that are otherwise identical in the *important* areas.
-- (-) only one repo that is permanently active and holds everything
+- (+) etckeeper uses only one repo that is permanently active and holds everything
-- git-meta provides some additional advantages over the git-specific parts of etckeeper; see below. bmount+git-meta is my take on etckeeper.
+- (+) bmount's git-meta integration provides some additional advantages over the git-specific parts of etckeeper, see below for details.
+- (~) etckeeper is more "fire and forget" - very little manual config needed to setup initially. however, restoring your backup later may not be so easy, due to the spam of unnecessary extra information (see next point).

-[live-persist][]:
+vs [live-persist][]:

-- can handle arbitrary subtrees, like bmount
+- (0) live-persist can handle arbitrary subtrees, like bmount
-- (+) is even more flexible in the types of mirror it can handle: bind-mounts, symlink trees, and different types of unionfs.
-- (-) can only read config from the root of a file system
+- (+) it can only read config from the root of a file system
-- (-) can only activate the mirror, not deactivate it. whilst active, cannot edit the config (e.g. adding new subtrees) and have it applied automatically onto the existing activation.
+- (+) it can only activate the mirror, not deactivate it. whilst active, cannot edit the config (e.g. adding new subtrees) and have it applied automatically onto the existing activation.
-- intended for use with the "live-boot" system by Debian, so a bit harder to install on a normal system
+- (+) it's intended for use with the "live-boot" system by Debian, so a bit harder to install on a normal system - including normal Debian systems
+- (-) it's even more flexible than bmount in the types of mirror it can handle: bind-mounts, but also symlink trees and different types of unionfs.

 [etckeeper]: http://joeyh.name/code/etckeeper/
 [live-persist]: http://live-systems.org/manpages/stable/en/html/persistence.conf.5.html